Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 11) New Balance FuelCell Propel

-It’s worth underscoring that the Propel has the softest ride of all the shoes featured here.
+The Propel’s noticeably soft ride is worth mentioning.
 Be it recovery runs or easy long runs, the FuelCell Propel will help you do both in superlative ride comfort.